Cheyne Reiter

 Join the Get Indiana Newsletter for weekly spotlights on Hoosier legends, hidden gems, and the best things to do across the state.
 Straight to your inbox.

-How to Plan the Perfect Weekend Getaway to Brown County
+How to Plan the Perfect Weekend Getaway to Brown County Indiana

 The Get Indiana team spent a lively and adventurous weekend in Nashville, Indiana, hailed as the state's best small town after it won the inaugural Small Town Showdown Bracket Challenge.
 Here’s a detailed guide on where to stay, eat, and enjoy various attractions and activities.
 From cozy cottages and delicious dining options to shopping experiences and outdoor adventures, Brown County offers something for everyone.

-Where to Stay in Brown County and Nashville
+Where to Stay in Brown County Indiana

 We’ll start with the family-owned Iris Garden Downtown Cottages and Suites, located in the heart of Nashville.
 Iris Garden has eight cottages to choose from, including five capable of housing two guests and three other arrangements that can sleep up to four, five, or seven guests.
 We stayed in three of the two-person cottages, each cleverly named Chipmunk Junction, Cloud Nine, and Sunshine Cottage.